Rounak-28/kaggle-notebooks/README.md

 # kaggle-notebooks

-This is the repo of notebooks for all kaggle competitions I perticipate.
+This is the repo of notebooks for all kaggle competitions I participate.